Isaiah McKenzie

-Isaiah McKenzie (born April 9, 1995) is an American football wide receiver and return specialist who is a free agent.
-He played college football at Georgia, and was drafted by the Denver Broncos in the fifth round of the 2017 NFL Draft.
+Isaiah McKenzie (born April 9, 1995) is an American professional football wide receiver and return specialist.
+He played college football for the Georgia Bulldogs, and was selected by the Denver Broncos in the fifth round of the 2017 NFL draft.

 McKenzie plays primarily at wide receiver and punt returner but has also seen playing time at the NFL level as a running back and cornerback.